Can’t find what you’re looking for?

 Principle 1: Forest School sessions will take place regularly, ideally at least every week, with the same group of learners, over an extended period of time, in all weathers (except for high winds).
 The initial sessions will establish physical and behavioural boundaries as well as making initial observations on which to base future programme development.
 A structured Forest School programme, demonstrating progression of learning, will be based on observations and collaborative work between learners and practitioners.

-Principle 2: Forest School sessions will take place in the ‘meadow’ section of the early years outdoor area or in the woodland of Croxteth Park.
+Principle 2: Forest School sessions will take place in the Forest School area in the early years outdoor environment or, occasionally, in the woodland of Croxteth Park.
 Our Forest School programme will constantly monitor its ecological impact and work within a sustainable site management plan agreed between the senior leaders/rangers, the forest school practitioner and the learners.
 Provision will primarily use natural resources for inspiration, to enable ideas and to encourage intrinsic motivation.

 Principle 5: Forest School will be led by qualified Forest School practitioners, who are required to hold a minimum of an accredited Level 3 Forest School qualification.
 There will be a high ratio of practitioner/adults to learners.
 Practitioners all hold up-to-date first aid qualifications, which includes paediatric and outdoor elements.
 Forest School is backed by relevant working documents, which contain all the policies and procedures required for running Forest School and which establish the roles and responsibilities of staff and volunteers.
 The Forest School leader is a reflective practitioner and sees themselves, therefore, as a learner too.